 1. Define Your Target Market Audience

 Knowing your market audience is key to creating a custom real estate sales funnel that converts the greatest number of potential buyers to leads.
-You have to know your ideal client well enough to customize your real estate sales funnel to attract their attention and convert them.
+To do so, determine a target location, create a customer profile, and define your specialty.

 Here are the ways to define your target market audience: